-If a partnership reports other than tax basis capital accounts (i.e., GAAP, section 704(b), book, or other) to its partners in Item L, and tax basis capital, if reported on any partner's Schedule K-1 at the beginning or end of the tax year would be negative, the partnership must report on line 20 of Schedule K-1, using code AH, such partner's beginning and ending shares of tax basis capital.
-This is in addition to the required reporting in Item L.
+If a partnership reports other than tax basis capital accounts to its partners on Schedule K-1 in item L (that is, GAAP, 704(b) book, or other), and tax basis capital, if reported on any partner's Schedule K-1 at the beginning or end of the tax year would be negative, the partnership must report on line 20 of Schedule K-1, using code AH, such partner's beginning and ending shares of tax basis capital.
+This is in addition to the required reporting in item L of Schedule K-1.